All Grown Up!: Development and production

-All Growed Up
+"All Growed Up"

 The idea for All Grown Up! originated in "All Growed Up", a television special which aired in 2001 to celebrate the 10th anniversary of Rugrats and portrayed the original characters 10 years into the future.
 The special was nominated for "Outstanding Children's Program" in the 2002 Creative Arts Emmy Awards.
-The special was the highest rated Rugrats episode, the highest-rated Nickelodeon program, and cable's #1 show for the week ending July 22, 2001, with a 7.2 rating equivalent to 12 million viewers.
+The special was the highest rated Rugrats episode, the highest-rated Nickelodeon program, and cable's No. 1 show for the week ending July 22, 2001, with a 7.2 rating equivalent to 12 million viewers.
 Approximately 70% of all kids aged 2–11 tuned in to watch the special.
 Nickelodeon president, Herb Scannell, noted that a "Surprising numbers of kids held Rugrats parties on Saturday night and watched the show in groups".
 The following day, Nickelodeon said "'We've got to make this a show,' because of the size of the audience that came to it."
 Noting the immediate popularity of the show's concept, "All Growed Up" was deemed the network's equivalent of the Super Bowl.
 Nickelodeon made a two-season order of 35 episodes.

 Nick's press releases for the Rugrats' 10th anniversary noted that the "All Growed Up" special was a "one time only" special.
 Nickelodeon was so impressed by the high ratings, they wanted to use the show as a pilot for either a regular spinoff series or a series of occasional one-hour specials.
 Nickelodeon decided to commission an entire series around the teenage main characters.
 Arlene Klasky explained "It got enormous ratings, so Nickelodeon blessed us with another series".
 Margie Cohn felt that Rugrats had endured prolonged success due to the "series' writing, and the appeal of the show's well developed characters to its deeply devoted audience", and argued the sequel resulted from fan support and speculation on how the characters would age.

-While Nickelodeon executives were concerned that the new series would maintain the Rugrats appeal, they acknowledged a revision to the successful franchise was necessary as the original series was beaten in the ratings by shows such as The Adventures of Jimmy Neutron: Boy Genius and SpongeBob SquarePants.
+While Nickelodeon executives were concerned that the new series would maintain the Rugrats appeal, they acknowledged a revision to the successful franchise was necessary as the original series was beaten in the ratings by shows such as SpongeBob SquarePants and The Adventures of Jimmy Neutron, Boy Genius.
 On October 16, 2001, a PC game based on the "All Growed Up" special was released.
 After release in the US & Canada, "All Growed Up" debuted on Canadian television by YTV, Rugrats' English broadcaster in Canada, on September 3, 2001.
 The French Canadian version, "Les Razmoket, Dix Ans Après", was broadcast in two parts on VRAK.TV, on December 1, 2001, and December 8, 2001.
-In Britain and Australia, the video was released as Older And Bolder, because a Rugrats video existed in those countries named All Growed Up.
+In Britain and Australia, the video was released as Older and Bolder, because a Rugrats video existed in those countries named All Growed Up.
 An "All Growed Up" book was also released.